qt-creator/qt-creator/share/qtcreator/debugger/README.txt

-While the primary intention of this pretty printing implementation is to provide what Qt Creator needs, it can be used in a plain commandline GDB session, too.
+While the primary intention of this pretty printing implementation is to provide what Qt Creator needs, it can be used in a plain GDB and LLDB session, too.

 With